waawawewa/zoom/README.md

 CHECK IF YOUR PC IS 64-BIT OR 32-BIT FIRST BY GOING TO "THIS PC or My Computer" and right click -> properties

-you can see it there. ( if your system shows 64-bit processor, 32-bit OS then your pc is 32-bit)
+you can see it there. ( if your system shows 64-bit processor, 32-bit OS then you need to install 32-bit softwares)

 **STEP 1**